zorocubing/PFA/README.md

 # PFA
-PFA stands for Personal Financial App essentially and app that helps you with your finances
+PFA stands for Personal Financial App essentially an app that helps you with your finances